DMACC Cross-Enrollment Procedures

 2. Register for your courses at Drake: Before requesting to cross-enroll, students must be registered at Drake full-time (at least 12 hours, not including wait-listed courses).

-3. Submit a Tuition Waiver: Once students are registered full-time at Drake for the semester in which they wish to cross-enroll, they should visit the Office of the Registrar at 104 Old Main to complete a cross-enrollment tuition waiver.
+3. Submit a Tuition Waiver: Once students are registered full-time at Drake for the semester in which they wish to cross-enroll, they should complete the online cross-enrollment tuition waiver.
 This waiver does not guarantee the student's cross-enrollment.
 However, it does verify the student's eligibility to be delivered to DMACC to complete the cross-enrollment process.
 The waiver is the student's ticket to cross-enroll.

-- Students will not be allowed to complete a tuition waiver until they are registered full-time at Drake for the semester in which they wish to cross-enroll.
+- Students's tuition waivers will not be reviewed until they are registered full-time at Drake for the semester in which they wish to cross-enroll.

 - Students should be prepared to list the following information on the tuition waiver: